 However, the essence of a love song is its lyric, conveying a message more effectively sung with memorable melody than spoken with earnest intent.
-Words & Music coupled with soulful expression that transcends the abilities of the every day man or woman are priceless treasures when one seeks to acquire life’s ultimate prize: a soulmate forever true, loving and enticing.
+Words & Music coupled with a soulful expression that transcends the abilities of the everyday man or woman are priceless treasures when one seeks to acquire life’s ultimate prize: a soulmate forever true, loving, and enticing.

 If you live long enough, you understand that there will be times when both partners are required to give more than the other due to several sundry circumstances.
 But when all is said and done in a relationship that hopefully lasts across many decades – when all the calculations are in – the see-saw of love balances out in a space of mutual adoration and respect.

 One absolutely beautiful word for what true love should feel like was turned into a song by Chuck Jackson & Marvin Yancy as deliciously sung by Yancy’s wife at the time, Ms. Natalie Cole.

 That word is “Inseparable”: meaning never ever to be separated by anyone or anything.
 This is dream state soulmate territory…never wishing to be apart from the one you love, which, again, in reality, is truly extreme.
 In Khalil Gibran’s timeless text “The Prophet,” wisdom is dispatched in the suggestion, “Let there be spaces in your togetherness,” as a key to long-term relationships.